opalsugar/reneesinghportfolio/README.md

 #### Evaluation of Machine Learning and Deep Learning Algorithms for Deepfake Image Detection

-Developed and optimized robust deepfake detection models using Support Vector Classifier and Multi-Layer Perceptron and fine-tuning hyperparameters with GridSearch cross validation to achieve an 82% accuracy rate on test data, demonstrating strong performance in identifying AI-generated content in real-world scenarios.
-Preprocessed a dataset of 2,000 real and AI-generated facial images, applying grayscale conversion and eigenface principal component analysis to extract key visual features, such as texture irregularities, color distortions, and high-frequency noise that serve as indicators of AI-generated content.
+Developed and optimized robust deepfake detection models using <b>Support Vector Classifier</b> and <b>Multi-Layer Perceptron</b> and fine-tuning hyperparameters with <b>GridSearch cross-validation</b> to achieve an 82% accuracy rate on test data, demonstrating strong performance in identifying AI-generated content in real-world scenarios.
+Preprocessed a dataset of <b>2,000 real and AI-generated facial images</b>, applying grayscale conversion and eigenface principal component analysis to extract key visual features, such as texture irregularities, color distortions, and high-frequency noise that serve as indicators of AI-generated content.

-Libraries: pandas, numpy, scikit-learn, matplotlib
+<b>Libraries:</b> pandas, numpy, scikit-learn, matplotlib

 [View Report](projects/deepfakes/DeepfakeDetectionFinalReport.pdf){:target="_blank"}
 [View Code](projects/deepfakes/DeepfakeDetectionCode.html){:target="_blank"}